 Not that she wasn’t good at other things.
 I mean, she could scull and write, but if she ever tells you she’s good at basketball, that’s just not true.
 I should know.
 I lost out on winning a car because she couldn’t make a lousy free throw.
 But she is personable.
 She has friends all over the country.
 She jokes that I’m her best friend from the second semester of her senior year in high school, but I don’t think that’s very funny.
 She does have friends, though, pretty much everywhere.
 Some of us think that this is just so she has a free place to stay…everywhere.

 So she made her first feature film.
 ADOPTED: For the Life of Me.
 She worked on it for four years.
 I know this because she didn’t visit her friends (like moi) for four years, and that was her excuse.
 “I’m working on this movie…” Right.
 But then I watched it.
 It follows this guy Dave who she met on an airplane (I mean, is that how all documentaries get made??).
 And the film lets us step into Dave’s shoes, and the shoes of other adoptees as they try to find out their own identities, and it grabs at your heart strings as you feel the hurt and the pain caused by the missing pieces of their lives, as these people try to understand the un-understandable.
 It doesn’t make any sense that a 92 year old woman can’t know who her own birthmother was.
 Through the film, you’re drawn into the agony and despair these state laws cause in the hearts of Dave and the other people we come to know.
 It’s been seen on PBS for the last four years.
-And now she’s finished another film, A Simple Piece of Paper, which is also on PBS, and is now working on a film about Olympian Joan Lind, along with two new features on adoption which I guess explains why I haven’t seen her for a while…
+And then she finished another film, A Simple Piece of Paper, which has also been on PBS, and is now working on a film about Olympian Joan Lind, along with two new features on adoption which I guess explains why I haven’t seen her for a while…

 Okay, finally, this is us.
 Note who’s manning the 35 mm camera.
 Ahem.